The Difference Between Mortgage Protection and Life Insurance

 · Third Golden Rule – Why are we Irish so slow to switch and save money.. how many of us are still with Electric Ireland (or the ESB as most of us know them)?
 Thankfully the culture is changing and like those who exhort you to switch your gas and electricity and your broadband etc - you can also switch your mortgage protection cover at any time and make sizable savings (particularly if a bank sold you your policy).

-· Fourth & Final Golden Rule – If you are the jammy so and so that is in the enviable position of being able to pay off your mortgage before the end of your loan term – Make sure and cancel your mortgage protection cover as your bank will keep debiting your account unless you have cancelled the policy with your life company and the direct debit with your bank.
+· Fourth & Final Golden Rule – If you are the jammy so and so that is in the enviable position of being able to pay off your mortgage before the end of your loan term – Make sure and cancel your mortgage protection cover as your bank will keep debiting your account unless you have cancelled the policy with your life insurance company and the direct debit with your bank.

 Finally, as Benjamin Disraeli (Don’t ask ….well known historical figure!) said …